pravinyo/udacity-cloud-developer-capstone/README.md

   ```
   API access endpoint: GET `https://{{apiId}}.execute-api.us-east-1.amazonaws.com/dev/todos?limit={{limit}}&nextKey={{nextKey}}`

 * `SearchTodos` - returns a list of todos for userId matching `query` param.
 It serves request on POST method.
-It basically search the todo items in either `Pending` or `Done` Todos and this need to be specified in request body in `on` param.
+It basically search the todo items in either `Pending` or `done` Todos and this need to be specified in request body in `on` param.
 Request sent from Client Appliction looks like this:
   ```json
   {
     "query" : "report",
     "on": "done"
   }
   ```

+  `on` param accepts two value `Pending` and `done`.

   It should return a Array list of JSON object that matched the query param and here is the sample response: